Hi, I’m Tai, and I’m a full stack graphic designer.

 - Migrate older html sites using screenscraping techniques

-I opened a brick and mortar design studio in downtown Sisters, OR. and offered full spectrum web and print design service with onsite digital printers.
+I owned and operated a brick and mortar design studio in downtown Sisters, OR.
+I offered full spectrum web and print design service with onsite digital and wide format printers.

 Most of the work was small business websites and promo items like flyers and brochures and large format art prints.
 I did a few cool things, like custom system for SCADA engineers to track values from the field and share with customers in a web interface.
 The most important lessons I learned were for the project admin and management side of the business.
 I built mainly with Joomla, Drupal, DotNetNuke, WordPress, and custom sites in HTML/CSS/PHP